EllisLab/PlayaMatrixImporter/el_playamatrix_importer/README.md

 ## Change Log

+- 1.0.9 - March 06, 2023
+    - Enabled assets importing from Matrix columns.
+Tested in EE7.
 - 1.0.8 - June 21, 2017
     - Fixed a bug (#10) where the importer may error when encountering orphaned Playa or Assets data.
 - 1.0.7 - May 30, 2017